macziatko/OpenDoorProject/README.md

 ## Getting Started

-This is the official github repository of the Agape open scneince course.
+This is the official GitHub repository of the Agape open science course.

 ### Prerequisites

-There are no pre-requisites to complete the course. \### Installation
+There are no pre-requisites to complete the course.

+### Installation

 You can use this template to customise and create your own book.
-The **how to** guide for customising this template is available in this [link](https://github.com/sa1987/OpenDoorProject/blob/main/HowToGuide.md)
+The **how to** guide for customising this template is available at this [link](https://github.com/sa1987/OpenDoorProject/blob/main/HowToGuide.md)

 <!-- USAGE EXAMPLES -->

 ## Usage

-You can use this repository create for creating similar handbooks.
-The copyright policy is detailed in the license section.
+You can use this repository for creating similar handbooks.
+The copyright policy is detailed in the licence section.

 <p align="right">